Gweilo: Usage

 The term gwái (鬼) is an adjective that can be used to express hate and deprecation, an example being the locals' expression of their hatred towards the Japanese during their occupation of Hong Kong in World War II with the same gwái.
 It conveys a general bad and negative feeling but is a somewhat obsolete and archaic/old-fashioned term nowadays and other more modern terms have largely replaced gwái for similarly negative meanings.
 Cantonese people sometimes call each other sēui gwái (衰鬼), which means bad person, though more often than not it is applied affectionately, similar to "Hey, bitch!" in English when used affectionately.
 Nowadays, Cantonese speakers often refer to non-Chinese people by their ethnicity.

 Gwáilóu is often considered to be an acceptable generic racial term for Westerners.
 Also, some members of the Hong Kong community with European ancestry (particularly those with limited or zero Cantonese fluency) are indifferent to the term, and those who believe that the best way to defang a word intended as a "slur" is to embrace it, and use gweilo to refer to non-Chinese in Hong Kong.
 Gwailóu has, in some instances, been recognised as simply referring to white foreigners in South East Asia and now appears on Oxford Dictionaries defined as such, although non-white foreigners are not gwáilóu.
 While gwáilóu is used by some Cantonese speakers in informal speech, another alternative term the sound of which has several meanings sāi yàhn (西人 (Western person)) is now used as well, particularly if the conversation involves a non-Chinese person.
 Homonyms - ie words that sound the same or almost the same depending on the tone - to sai yan include references to female genitalia or boasting so sai yan is not necessarily a polite alternative to gwai lou.
-A neutral alternative would be ‘foreign person’, pronounced ngoi gwok yan.
+A neutral alternative would be 'foreign person', pronounced ngoi gwok yan.

 CFMT-TV in Toronto, Canada had a cooking show named Gwai Lo Cooking (1999) hosted by a Cantonese-speaking European chef, who was also the show's producer and the person who named the show.
-According to CFMT-TV, Gwei Lo was used as "a self-deprecating term of endearment".
+According to CFMT-TV, Gwai Lo was used as "a self-deprecating term of endearment".
 In response to some complaints, the Canadian Broadcast Standards Council ruled that:

 While historically, gwai lo may have been used by Chinese people as a derogatory remark concerning foreigners, particularly European Westerners, the persons consulted by the Council indicate that it has since lost much of its derogatory overtone.
 The Council finds that the expression has also lost most of its religious meaning, so that "foreign devil" no longer carries the theological significance it once did.
 Based on its research, the Council understands that the expression has gone from being considered offensive to, at worst, merely "impolite".